You are here

 - Help Desk Analyst: Work remotely answering phone calls and chat requests to help students, faculty, and staff with all their IT needs.

-- Technical Consultant: Be a technical support guru.
-You will help students, faculty, and staff get connected, install software, and troubleshoot IT problems.
+- Drop-in Support Technician: Help students, faculty, and staff get connected, install software, and troubleshoot IT problems that come into our offices.

 Student workers are covered by Worker’s Compensation and liability insurance.
 However, they are not eligible for other fringe benefits for faculty and staff (unemployment compensation, vacation, sick leave, tuition benefits, etc.).